TokyoPython/tokyo-python-society-site/readme.md

 Front: JavaScript, Reactjs, Nextjs

 ## Frontend
-The frontend is compiled and bundled with Nextjs.
+The frontend is compiled and bundled with Nextjs from a barebones template design.
+For more information please see the `front/README.md`.

 - Next.js allows for client-side navigation, which is faster than using html `<a></a>` tags.
 Routing is built in, so there is no need to install extra dependencies.
 [API reference for `Link`](https://nextjs.org/docs/api-reference/next/link).
 - Next.js does prefetching (in production); other pages are fetched in the background *after* the landing page has loaded, providing the visitor with lightning fast load times